-There are six character classes in Path of Exile - the Marauder, the Ranger, the Witch, the Duelist, the Templar and the Shadow.
-These classes represent the attributes of strength, dexterity, intelligence, a strength/dexterity hybrid, strength/intelligence and a dexterity/intelligence hybrid, respectively.
+There are seven character classes in Path of Exile - the Marauder, the Ranger, the Witch, the Duelist, the Templar, the Shadow and the Scion.
+These classes represent the attributes of strength, dexterity, intelligence, a strength/dexterity hybrid, strength/intelligence, a dexterity/intelligence hybrid, and a generalist respectively.

 Our three attributes are strength, dexterity and intelligence.
 Path of Exile's character classes, items, monsters and skills (both active and passive) are designed around being aligned with some ratio of these attributes.

 For example, a short sword might be aligned with 50% strength/50% dexterity.
 This means that it would be most suitable for use by a strength, dexterity or hybrid character class.

 Similarly, a monster that is aligned with 100% intelligence would have its damage and armor values biased in favor of intelligence mechanics.

 Besides the obvious aesthetic differences, the classes in Path of Exile are quite diverse.
 Each starts with different base attributes, and has a specific starting point in the passive skill tree.
 It's still completely possible to make a Marauder with lots of dexterity, or a Ranger with plenty of intelligence, but you'll be most effective sticking with your character's preferred attribute.

 Path of Exile is 100% free to play, for everyone, forever.
 Our website will allow the purchase of many in-game perks and aesthetic upgrades, but all of these are completely optional, and players can have a complete, fulfilling gaming experience without spending a penny.

 There is no catch at all, once you download the client you are free to play for as long as you like, with no charge.
 The purchasable perks do not convey any gameplay benefit, but help you create a unique look for your character and its fighting style.